jellehierck/bee-buttons-ros/README.md

 ### config.txt

 The config file is meant to quickly change some things without needing to edit the code.
-Some values are only applicable to the gateway (WIFI_SSID, WIFI_PASSWORD, MQTT_IP, MQTT_PORT).
-The rest is used by every node.

 - **MESH_SSID**: This is the name of the mesh, which has to match among the buttons u use, otherwise, they cannot find each other.
 U can also see this with ur phone/computer, but u cannot connect to it without a special app.
 - **MESH_PASSWORD**: This is the password your network will use between the buttons, so not ur laptop.
 This also has to match between the buttons.